Basset Hound Puppies

 When is my puppy ready to be picked up?
 All puppies are ready at 8-10 weeks of age to travel to their new families.
 Pick up is in person in Red Bay, Alabama.

 Can I visit your kennel and meet the parents?
 Due to disease control for our entire farm, we don't currently allow home visits.
 However, if you would like to meet your puppies parents I can arrange to bring them when we meet to get your puppy.
 We post lots of pictures and video of our dogs so you can know your puppy is coming from a good place.
+The health of our animals is our number one concern.

 Will you take the dog back if I am no longer able to keep him/her?
 YES!
 I will always accept any Basset Hound bred here back to the kennel, no questions asked.
 We love each of our puppies and have never had any in shelters of any kind.
 Our Maple Street Bassets ALWAYS have a home here with us in Alabama.
 I microchip every single puppy to make sure they are never lost or without identification.